domsson/nuru-web/README.md

 number will make the character at that index of the current character palette the one that will be _displayed as_ space.

-Similarly, as terminals have their native background foreground colors, the need to encode "no specific color" and "no specific background color" arises.
+Similarly, as terminals have their native background and foreground colors, the need to encode "no specific color" and "no specific background color" arises.
 This can be achieved via the "fg key" and "bg key" values.
 These are also just indices into the currently used colors/ color palette.
 Whenever you use the